 Capturing snapshots for historical graphs

-Note: I wrote this blog with the assumption that the software uses the application layer to decide when or how to persist data.
+Note: I wrote this blog with the assumption that the system uses the application layer to decide when or how to persist data.
 Therefore, the SQL examples work with that rule in mind.

 On-demand approach